Cclarkes/tweeter/README.md

 The icons are also sourced from > www.fontawesome.com You can find the specifics from the stylesheet at the top of *index.html*

+## Getting Started
+Fork this repository, then clone your fork of this repository.
+Install dependencies using the npm install command.
+Start the web server using the npm run local command.
+The app will be served at http://localhost:8080/.
+Go to http://localhost:8080/ in your browser.

  ## Screenshots

  ![Compose tweets through this box just below the nav bar](https://github.com/Cclarkes/tweeter/blob/master/images/Screenshot%20from%202019-02-23%2012-19-40.png)